 Figure 5.
 F. tularensis cells grown in CDM or on CHAH increases rpsU1 transcript and protein production.
-Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU1 reporter construct.
+(A) Relative fluorescence values (y-axis) versus environmental conditions (x-axis) of cells containing fluorescent rpsU1 reporter construct.
+Cells were grown in CDM, on CHAH, or to stationary phase in sMHB, in biological duplicate.
 Each dot represents one replicate, and horizontal bars indicate the average.
-(A) Cells grown in CDM, on CHAH, or to stationary phase in sMHB.
-Completed in biological duplicate.
-The threshold for changes to be considered significant is a two-fold or greater change from fluorescence of control cells. β-galactosidase activity (Miller Units, y-axis) versus environmental conditions (x-axis) of cells containing a single copy lacZ fused to rpsU1, in the native locus.
+(B and C) β-galactosidase activity (Miller Units, y-axis) versus environmental conditions (x-axis) of cells containing a single copy lacZ fused to rpsU1, in the native locus.
 (B) Cells grown in CDM.
 Completed once in biological duplicate.
 (C) Cells grown on CHAH.
-Completed twice in biological triplicate.
-Threshold for significance was p-value > 0.5.
+Completed twice in biological triplicate. * p < 0.05 by two-tailed Student’s t test.

 Growth in CDM or on CHAH changes bS21-3 abundance

-When screening rpsU3 and its subsequent protein, bS21-3, under these same conditions, there was an increase in both transcript and protein abundance.
-With specific regard to the reported transcript abundance, the fold-change did not meet our criteria for significance.
-There was only a 1.3-fold increase in rpsU3 transcript between cells grown in CDM versus sMHB (Fig 6A).
-Further, there was only a 1.6-fold increase in cells grown on CHAH versus grown in sMHB (Fig 6A).
-There was also no change in rpsU3 abundance between cultures grown to stationary phase versus log phase (Fig 6A).
+When assessing changes in rpsU3 transcript and bS21-3 protein abundance in these same conditions, we found an increase in both transcript and protein abundance.
+However, these increases in fluorescence corresponding to rpsU3 transcript abundance did not meet our criteria for significance (>/= 2-fold altered).
+We found a 1.3-fold increase in cells grown in CDM compared to sMHB (Fig 6A), and only a 1.6-fold increase in fluorescence of cells grown on CHAH versus grown in sMHB (Fig 6A).
+We did not observe any change in in fluorescence corresponding to rpsU3 transcript abundance comparing cultures grown to stationary phase versus log phase (Fig 6A).

-Regardless that these fold-changes did not meet our criteria for significance, the protein abundance of bS21-3 under these conditions was tested alongside bS21-1.
-Again, a translational reporter already available in the lab was used in order to report approximate bS21-3 protein abundance by β-galactosidase activity.
-The change in β-galactosidase activity when grown in CDM was slightly higher than the fold-change in transcript, at a 1.5-fold increase (Fig 6B).
-Further, when grown on CHAH, the β-galactosidase activity increased to a 2-fold change, meeting our criteria for significance, beyond the statistical significance (Fig 6C).
+Although these fold-changes did not meet our criteria for significance, the abundance of bS21-3 under these conditions, as approximated by β-galactosidase activity, was tested alongside bS21-1.
+The translational reporter cells encode the lacZ gene, encoding ß-galactosidase, immediately downstream of the native rpsU3 gene on the chromosome.
+The change in β-galactosidase activity when grown in CDM was slightly higher than the fold-change in transcript, a 1.5-fold increase, but did not meet our critera for significance (>/=2-fold) (Fig 6B).
+However, when cells with the translational reporter were grown on CHAH, the β-galactosidase activity increased 2-fold, and was statistically significancely different from cells grown in sMHB (Fig 6C).